 ● Step 2: Release the Cable from the Mower Handle and Drive Control Lever

-The cable needs to be freed from the mower handle so that you can take it out.
-Please locate the cable clip, which will help you release the cable from the mower handle.
+The drive cable is routed over different mower parts and needs to be freed up.
+Here’s how: The cable needs to be freed from the mower handle so that you can take it out.
+Please locate the cable clip to help you release the cable from the mower handle.
 The cable clip pivots upward.

 The next step would be to release the zone control cable from the bail control bar.
 Consult the manual for the accurate location of the cable clip and the bail control bar.
+Once this is done, locate the drive control lever.
+Then, discharge the drive cable from it carefully.
+You can do this by depressing the release tap.

 ● Step 3: Remove the Drive Cover

-For most lawnmowers, you have to tile the mower to remove the drive cover.
-To prevent gas loss in the tilted position, seal the gas tank with a plastic bag.
-Remove the fuel tank lid, put the plastic bag over the fuel tank opening, and reinstall the fuel tank lid.
+Remove the fuel tank lid, put the plastic bag over the opening, and reinstall the lid.
 With this done, the fuel tank is secured.
 Or empty the gas tank.
+Now, tilt your self-propelled lawnmower to expose the drive cover.

-Now tilt your self-propelled lawnmower to expose the drive cover.
-Lift the front wheels handling your self-propelled lawnmower with extreme care.
+Lift the front wheels, handling your self-propelled lawnmower with extreme care.
 You may use a hydraulic jack for this step if your mower is too heavy to be lifted by your hands.
-You should lift the mower enough to expose the bottom mounting screws.
+You should raise the mower enough to expose the bottom mounting screws.

 These screws are holding the drive cover at the mower’s bottom.
 Remove these screws and discharge the mower handle.
 Bring the mower back to its upright position.